maikelvl/workspace/README.md

 The first time you run your workspace with VirtualBox you will be asked to install VirtualBox’ Extension Pack, which is already downloaded during installation.

 #### VMWare Fusion
 Before you run the workspace, you have to place your Vagrant VMWare license in the config directory.
 On the first run it will catch it and applies it.
+You can find one here: http://www.vagrantup.com/vmware

 ### Run it, get coffee
 Now, lets run your brand new Workspace by executing `workspace`.